Tutorial

 Note that some S3 client libraries do not accept bucket names in this format.

-Bucket permissions use IAM policies.
+Bucket permissions use IAM (Identity Access Management) policies.
 You can grant other accounts (within the same project or from other projects) read or write access to your buckets.

 For example to grant permissions to put, get, delete and list objects in bucket eidfXX1:somebucket